StadtholderWilliam/Connect-Four/README.md

 ### GUI App (gamev2)

-The second version of the game is playable through `Connect-Four.jar`, the files of which are found in the `gamev2` folder.
+The second version of the game is playable through `Connect-Four-Program/gamev2.jar`, the files of which are found in the `gamev2` folder.
+The `Connect-Four-Program` folder contains all files necessary to run the game, the jar file and the image files.
+If you change the image files, ensure they have the same name and that `images` stays in the same directory as `gamev2.jar`.

 ##### Features